RELIC: Investigating Large Language Model Responses using Self-Consistency: Self-Consistency-Checking Algorithm Design

-\paragraph{Answer querying} We utilize the aforementioned QA model to obtain multiple answers from different samples (Line~\ref{algline:gen_ans} of \Cref{algo:algo_main}).
-The QA model provides us with both the answer text and its corresponding location, allowing us to easily identify the sentence containing the relevant information.
+\paragraph{Answer querying} We utilize the aforementioned QA model to obtain multiple answers from different samples (Line 5 of Algorithm \ref{algo:algo_main}).
+The QA model outputs answer spans, allowing us to easily identify the sentence containing the relevant information.
 Note that the QA model may not always be able to provide the answer for every sample, which we take into account when presenting to the user.
 In addition to the limitations of the QA model, it is possible that the sample may not contain or indirectly refer to the required information.
 In these situations, users need to check these samples to find the evidence.

 \paragraph{Compare Answers} In the last step, we cluster the answers with the same meaning.
 We define the semantic equivalence between two answers as whether the two answers support each other under the context of the question.
-Practically,

-we concatenate the question with each unique answer (see \Cref{example:entailment}) and measure the entailment relationships between each pair of answers using the natural language inference (NLI) model introduced in \Cref{sec:alg-semantic-confidence}.
-We then group the semantically equivalent answers into clusters (Line~\ref{algline:cluster} of \Cref{algo:algo_main}) and count the number of samples supporting each cluster. \footnote{ Generating questions and answering them using all samples seems like a needless complication that can only introduce noise into the procedure.
-An alternative approach would be to collect all atomic claims from all samples and compute all mutual NLI scores.
-While viable, perhaps for a different application, this procedure does not provide the answer location, which is necessary for our setup where we want to highlight a specific word. } Each answer group will be further classified into four types: \textit{equal}, \textit{support}, \textit{contradiction}, or \textit{neutral}, based on the corresponding atomic claim (see \Cref{example:entailment}).
+Practically, we concatenate the question with each unique answer (see Example \ref{example:entailment}) and measure the entailment relationships between each pair of answers using the natural language inference (NLI) model introduced in Section \ref{sec:alg-semantic-confidence}.
+We then group the semantically equivalent answers into clusters (Line 10 of Algorithm \ref{algo:algo_main}) and count the number of samples supporting each cluster.
+Each answer group will be further classified into four types: \textit{equal}, \textit{support}, \textit{contradiction}, or \textit{neutral}, based on the corresponding atomic claim (see Example \ref{example:entailment}).